Overview

 After passing the Monticello Iron Furnace, the trail has a trailhead where the Cowanshannock Creek meets the Allegheny.
 The Bernie Snyder Picnic Area (503 McMillen Rd, Kittanning) has parking, restrooms, a picnic area and a boat launch.
 The trail connects to the 1.2-mile Cowanshannock Trail, which climbs uphill along a spur line that served a coal mine and brick plant and today passes Buttermilk Falls in Cowanshannock Creek.

 The trail passes through Kittanning, named for a Shawnee and Lenape village that was destroyed during the French and Indian War.
 Today it’s the largest borough on the trail and home to a wide variety of restaurants, as well as the old train station at Grant and Reynolds Avenues.
-The Richard G. Snyder YMCA Trailhead (1150 N Water St, Kittanning) and the Kittanning Trailhead (132 N Grant Ave, Kittanning) both have parking, and the section between the two trailhead is paved.
+The Richard G. Snyder YMCA Trailhead (1150 N Water St, Kittanning) and the Kittanning Trailhead (132 N Grant Ave, Kittanning) both have parking, and the section between the two trailheads is paved.
 Along the way, the trail passes Lock & Dam 7.

 The trail surface returns to crushed limestone and the Manorville Trailhead (708 Mill St, Manorville) has parking.

 Continuing south, the trail passes through Ford City, founded in 1887 as the company town for Pittsburgh Plate Glass, at one time the largest glassmaker in the nation.
-The company left town in the 1990s, but the worker’s entrance is preserved at trailside Memorial Park.
+The company left town in the 1990s, but the workers’ entrance is preserved at trailside Memorial Park.
 A section of the trail in Ford City is paved.

 The Ford City Trailhead (100 3rd Ave, Ford City) has parking, restrooms, and a picnic area.
 Located near the newly refurbished (2019) bridge over Crooked Creek, the Rosston Trailhead (135 Rosston Circle, Ford City) has parking and a boat launch.